bnelsonemail/Warbler/structure.md

 ├── .gitignore                     # Specifies files for Git to ignore ├── requirements.txt               # List of project dependencies
-└── seed.py                        # Script to seed the database with initial data
+└── seed.py                        # Script to seed the database with initial data └── structure.md                   # File to show the file structure of the project └── .env                           # environmental variables file